-Unfortunately, many researchers don’t get to build these skills during their careers.
-By the time they are senior enough to take on leadership roles it’s (almost) too late.
+Unfortunately, many thinktankers don’t get to build these skills during their careers.
+By the time they are senior enough to take on leadership roles, it’s (almost) too late.

-The School for Thinktankers is an opportunity to learn about the many dimensions of think tanking, and to prepare for future leadership roles.
+The School for Thinktankers is an opportunity to learn about the many dimensions of think tanking and to strengthen and prepare for leadership roles.

-The School for Thinktankers is a seven-day programme.
-It covers five core think tank areas:
+The School for Thinktankers covers five core areas: